Radeon RX 6900 XTX Reportedly In The Works To Crush GeForce RTX 3090

 Twitter user CyberPunkCat has shared an alleged AMD slide that reveals a new upcoming addition to the Big Navi family.
 The Radeon RX 6900 XTX reportedly arrives with higher clock speeds and faster memory to destroy Nvidia's GeForce RTX 3090, one of the best graphics cards on the market.
 The rumored specifications fall in line with the Radeon RX 6900 XT Liquid Cooled, which was only available to OEMs.
 The age of the leaked slide is unknown.
-It could be referring to the Radeon RX 6900 XT Liquid Cooled that's already released or it could be a new SKU, which would mean that AMD may have decided to launch the graphics card for the retail market.
+It‘s either old information on the Radeon RX 6900 XT Liquid Cooled that's already released or it a hint for a new SKU, which would mean that AMD may launch the graphics card for the retail market.

 AMD's Navi 21 silicon is widely used in the Big Navi family.
 Currently, there are four variants of the Navi 21 die if we don't take the professional SKUs into account.
 The Navi 21 XL and Navi 21 XT dies power the Radeon RX 6800 and Radeon RX 6800 XT, respectively.
 On the other hand, the Navi 21 XTX die is at the heart of the vanilla Radeon RX 6900 XT whereas the Navi 21 XTXH gives life to higher-binned models, such as PowerColor's Radeon RX 6900 XT Red Devil Ultimate.